dhoyle/splicedocs-jekyll/pages/SQLReference/Statements/CreateAlias.md

 ---
 title: CREATE ALIAS statement
-summary:  Creates an alias, which can provide an alternate name for a table or a view.
+summary:  Creates an alias/synonym, which can provide an alternate name for a table or a view.
 keywords: creating an alias
 toc: false
 product: all